 SSHRC’S New or Revised Policies, Guidelines and Procedures Related to Access to Information

 No new or revised access to information policies or guidelines were formally implemented during this past fiscal year.
 SSHRC’s ATIP staff have worked with staff in Research Programs to develop text relating to access to information in numerous memorandums of understanding, especially in relation to joint-funding initiatives.

 Complaints to the Office of the Information Commissioner

-SSHRC received notice that 24 complaints pertaining to requests submitted to SSHRC were filed with the OIC during 2016-17.
-These complaints were related to applied exemptions, response times, and failures to provide all records responsive to requests.
-The majority of complaints were made by a the same complainant.
+SSHRC received notice that two complaints pertaining to requests submitted to SSHRC were filed with the OIC during 2017-18.
+These complaints were related to applied exemptions and failures to provide all records responsive to requests.

-In 2016-17, SSHRC provided the OIC with representations for five complaint investigations and received findings for six complaint investigations.
-Of these six, one was discontinued by the OIC, one was determined not to be well founded, and four were resolved.
+In 2017-18, SSHRC provided the OIC with representations for sixteen complaint investigations and received findings for 13 complaint investigations, all but one of which were submitted by one requestor.
+Of these 13, 12 were from the previous fiscal year, six were determined to be not well-founded, and seven were well-founded, resolved.
 The remaining investigations are ongoing.

 SSHRC experienced no court challenges related to access to information during the reporting period.

 SSHRC experienced no audits relating the administration of ATIP legislation during the reporting period.